kachkaev/traefik/docs/configuration/metrics.md

   # To enable Traefik to export internal metrics to Prometheus
   [metrics.prometheus]

-    # Name of the related entrypoint
+    # Name of the related entry point
     #
     # Optional
     # Default: "traefik"
     #
-    entrypoint = "traefik"
+    entryPoint = "traefik"

     # Buckets for latency metrics
     #